Becoming a Parent Artist

 About Geo Ong

-Geo Ong is a Los Angeles native who now lives in Brooklyn, NY, with his family.
+Geo Ong is a Los Angeles native who now lives in Kingston, NY, with his family.
 He is a lifelong urbanite who is learning how to seek solace in the natural world.
 Prior to joining Fractured Atlas, he spent twelve years working for independent bookstores.
 He reads whenever he gets the opportunity, gives his dog Carl loving belly rubs, and attempts to veganize his mother's Filipino recipes to varying degrees of success.